 It is impossible to see or smell air pollution in your home.
 So it is useful to have an air quality sensor to test the air in various parts of your home.
 Also very important for everyone who has an air purifier to have a device to measure air quality.
 Otherwise, it is possible to use an air purifier for years not realizing it is not working well, is the wrong model, is in the wrong place to be effective, etc……..
 So you breathe in more pollution than you intended.
 This may affect your health and so it is very important to check air quality with an air quality meter.

 An air quality monitor is essential to gauge the quality of air in your home.
-If you are using an air purifier you are very unlikely to use it properly without an air quality monitor showing if you are effectively improving air quality.
+If you are using an air purifier you are very unlikely to use it optimally without an air quality monitor showing if you are effectively improving air quality.
 So you may save a few dollars not buying one but end up with worse health outcomes.

 It is also useful when first installing the air purifier to see if the air is adequately purified by the purifier.
 Also, HEPA filters are delicate and can be damaged in transit, so it is best to check the quality of the air after changing the filter.

 Having an air quality meter will also help you learn more about air quality and so change things to improve it.
 For instance if you take a reading in the kitchen before cooking and then cook you will see a marked increase in particle count.

 AQ measurement and Particle Count no Chemical Measurement

 This costs $35 and has the Plantower 5003 laser particle sensor in it using multi-angle laser scattering detection.
 If you cannot get hold of one with a Plantower 5003 sensor then a 7003 sensor is equivalent.
 There is now a Plantower 9003 sensor, but I do not have any data for that.
 It draws the air through the sensor by it creating thermal currents of air.
 So there is no need for a fan which would make the sensor more prone to mechanical failure.